 Choir’s annual tradition is organizing a concert at Christmas time “ChristMASKAs”, performing world premieres of opuses commissioned to the choir with the best Latvian musicians.

-In August 2019 the choir will be representing Latvia in the international competition “Eurovision Choir 2019” in Gothenburg, Sweden.
+In August 2019 the choir will be represented Latvia in the international competition “Eurovision Choir 2019” in Gothenburg, Sweden, gaining 2nd place.

 Jānis Ozols (1980) is one of the well-recognized and promising conductors in Latvia, Artistic Director of the “International Baltic Sea Choir Competition”, and is also known as one of the former vocal group “Cosmos” singers.